diegodoumecq/joymap/README.md

 3) Add a 3d example using threejs

 4) Add a gamepad config menu example

+  * Store in the sessionStorage the config of the player and on refresh restore it using joymap.setPlayers

 5) Might want to find a better name than "Aggregators"